alexjvr1/R.temp/ddRAD_wetlabProtocol.md

 ####5.
 Normalise samples

-1. Determine the DNA concentration of each cleaned digest using Qubit dsDNA BR (1ul)
+1. Determine the DNA concentration of each cleaned digest using Qubit dsDNA HS (1ul)
 2. Normalise the samples (100-300ng/sample is optimal)

 *NB* This step is essential for ensuring even representation of samples in the sequencing.